abuhuraira1694/Abstraction-/README.md

  * Improves readability and maintainability.
  * Allows developers to change implementation without effecting usage.

-# HOw abstraction is achieved in C#?
+# How abstraction is achieved in C#?
  In C# there are two ways to implement abstraction.

- * using Abstract classes     * Using Interfaces
+ * using Abstract classes
+ * Using Interfaces

-# Explanation of Abstract Classes:
+# Abstract Classes:
-  its a class which is declared with **abstract** keyword.
+  * its a class which is declared with **abstract** keyword.
 Abstract class is always use as base class.In abstract class we use **abstract methods** in the abstract class.
-  In Abstract methods we just write method name an parameters(if method have) mean we just write method signature. we don't write any code inside the method
+    In Abstract methods we just write method name an parameters(if method have) mean we just write method signature. we don't write any code inside the method mean we not write any body the method.
+  * in the abstract classes we can write non-abstract methods(Normal methods).And these methods execute normaly like in other normal classes.